Topological realization of algebras of quasi-invariants, I (with an Appendix by M. V. Feigin and K. E. Feldman): Realization problem

 \subsection{Varieties of quasi-invariants}

-\la{varquasi} \la{Varquasi} The algebraic properties of quasi-invariants can be recast geometrically.
+\la{varquasi} \la{Varquasi} The algebraic properties of quasi-invariants can be recast in geometric terms.
 To this end, following \cite{BEG03}, we introduce the affine schemes $\, V_m(W) := \Spec\,Q_m(W) \,$ called the {\it varieties of quasi-invariants} of $W$.
 The schemes $V_m(W)$ come equipped with natural projections $ p_m: V_m(W) \to V/\!/W$ and form a covariant diagram (tower) over the poset $\M(W) $:

 that is dual to \eqref{Qtow}.
 The following formal properties of \eqref{Qsch} hold: \begin{enumerate} \item[(1)] Each $V_m(W) $ is a reduced irreducible scheme (of finite type over $\c$) equipped with an algebraic $W$-action, all morphisms in \eqref{Qsch} being $W$-equivariant.
 The morphism $ p_0: V_0(W) \to V/\!/W$ coincides with the canonical projection $ p: V \to V/\!/W $, and the triangles